Go to Homepage

 Japamala offers blue ocean views

 For something a bit more tangy, go for a piping hot plate of “mamak” noodles, power-packed with chicken, seafood, vegetables and eggs fried in a tomato sauce.
-The nearby Salang Café will serve up ice-blended coffees, shakes and teh-tarik (Malaysian pulled tea – poured from a height) and Paya Beach Resort has good dishes at competitive prices.
+A few nearby cafes serve ice-blended coffees, shakes and teh-tarik (Malaysian pulled tea – poured from a height) and Paya Beach Resort has good dishes at competitive prices.
 Those feeling under the weather (or suffering from sunburn) are advised to try the preserved vegetable soup with noodles.
 Preserved vegetables are known for their cooling properties.
 Barbequed seafood is also available at the resort, though the beach is lined with small eateries.

-Those who fancy an evening of seafood paired with wine would enjoy Mandi-Mandi Restaurant at Japamala Resort.
+Those who fancy an evening of seafood paired with wine would enjoy Mandi-Mandi restaurant at Japamala Resort for seafood and cocktails.
+Or try their Tamarind Tioman for Malaysian fare.
 Owned by Samadhi Retreats, the honeymoon resort is a perfect spot for romantic dining, with lanterns lighting the way for couples taking an evening stroll on the jetty to the restaurant, which overlooks the South China Sea.

-Tioman is not a place for night owls, but karaoke is available in most resorts.
+Tioman is not a place for night owls, but karaoke is available at a few resorts.
 At the Paya Beach Resort you can belt out tunes until 1am in a basement function area stocked with beer.
 Many of the hotels have a pool table or two in the bar, as well as Internet rooms for those compelled to stay in touch.

 ▲ top